Speakers

 Excited states for exciting chemistry

-Chemistry also plays a key role in the development of photoprocesses for other STEM subjects, because one of its characteristic features is the explanation of macroscopic phenomena with the help of models at the (sub) microscopic particle level.
-In this sense, electronically excited states of molecules and other particle assemblies are common to all photoprocesses with and without a chemical reaction.
-That chemistry, physics, biology, computer science and geography can be conveyed in a stimulating, efficient, sustainable and future-oriented manner with stimulated states will be discussed in the lecture and demonstrated with a few experiments *.
-Experiments and other digital teaching / learning materials are available online on the Chemistry with Light Internet platform.
+Chemistry plays a key role in the development of photoprocesses for other STEM subjects, too, because one of its characteristic features is the explanation of macroscopic phenomena using models at the (sub)microscopic particle level.
+In this sense, electronically excited states of molecules and other particle associations are common to all photoprocesses with and without chemical reactions.
+The fact that excited states can be used to teach chemistry, physics, biology, computer science and geography in a stimulating, efficient, sustainable and future-oriented way is discussed in the lecture and demonstrated using a number of experiments*.
+Experiments and other digital teaching/learning materials are available online on the Chemistry with Light internet platform.

 On the way to artificial photosynthesis

-In the lecture , the path to artificial photosynthesis will be followed on the basis of model experiments * in which essential elementary processes and energy conversions in the natural material cycle photosynthesis-cell respiration are simulated.
-In the further course, the direct, light-driven production of hydrogen without the detour via photovoltaics and electrolysis will be demonstrated experimentally *.
-This introduces one of the future scenarios for sustainable ?green chemistry?, which is based on climate-neutral, photocatalytically generated solar hydrogen.
-See also films on the Internet platform ?
-Chemistry with Light ? at the University of Wuppertal.
+The lecture will explore the path to artificial photosynthesis using model experiments*, in which essential elementary processes and energy conversions in the natural photosynthesis-cellular respiration cycle are initially simulated.
+The direct, light-driven production of hydrogen without the detour via photovoltaics and electrolysis will then be demonstrated experimentally*.
+This will introduce one of the future scenarios for sustainable "green chemistry" based on climate-neutral, photocatalytically produced solar hydrogen.
+See also films on the University of Wuppertal's " Chemistry with Light " internet platform.

 Photons and molecules